 - Specializations in:

-- Faculty with additional expertise in aging, genomics, HIV/AIDS, and violence as a health issue.
+- Faculty with additional expertise in aging, STS, mental health, and health disparities.

 - Commitments to social justice and reducing health inequalities that pervade the curriculum and the research of faculty and students.